ComScore

 • Why I Love It: crowd-pleaser, special occasion-worthy, kid-friendly

-We're all for standard Jewish noodle kugel, whether it leans sweet or savory.
-But this version—topped with cinnamony, buttery oat crumble—really won us over.
+Whether it leans sweet or savory, I'm all for standard Jewish noodle kugel.
+But this version—topped with cinnamony, buttery oat crumble—really won me over.
 Bonus?
-The recipe uses coconut cugar for sweetness instead of standard granulated.
+This twist on an old-school Jewish recipe uses coconut sugar for sweetness instead of standard granulated.

 10. French Onion Brisket